cavo789/joomla_mod_agency/README.md

 }
 ```

 When "InfoURL" is filled in, the module will try to retrieve that file (using cURL) and if successfull, will adapt the parameters of the module.
-So, by only updating that file on their server, the web agency can "push" a new information like a new phone number or a new message like "Dear customer, please note that I'll be unavaible during the two first weeks of July...".
+So, by only updating that file on their server, the web agency can "push" a new information like a new phone number or a new message like "Dear customer, please note that I'll be unavailable during the two first weeks of July...".

 ##How to install
 Download a copy of this repository as a ZIP file on your disk and upload that archive to your website.